metadatacenter/cedar-component-demo/cedar-cav-demo-js-src/README.md

 * `index.html`
 * `app-subfolder-1`
 * `assets`
+* `node_modules/cedar-artifact-viewer`

+You will need to execute an `npm install` to retrieve the cedar-artifact-viewer.

-Otherwise, please follow the installation
+If you do not have a running webserver, please follow the installation below:

 # Installation